-- 74. The Police Commissioner shall, with the approval of the Administrator, draw up an Internal Security Scheme for the entire state as well as for each of the districts, to deal with problems of Public Order and Security of State, as specific to the area. - 75.
-The Internal Security Schemes so formulated shall be reviewed, and revised as necessary, at least once annually and more frequently if required. - 76.
+- 108. The Director General shall, with the approval of the State Government, draw up an Internal Security Scheme for the entire state as well as for each of the districts and urban areas notified under Section 86, to deal with problems of Public Order and Security of State, as specific to the area. - 109.
+The Internal Security Schemes so formulated shall be reviewed, and revised as necessary, at least once annually and more frequently if required. - 110.
 (1) The Internal Security Schemes will, as far as possible, cover all major problems the area is prone to or which can otherwise be anticipated in the whole or any part thereof.
-In preparing the Schemes, the Commissioner of Police shall give special attention to likely disturbance of public order arising out of non-implementation of developmental programmes in the backward and not so easily accessible areas. - (2) The schemes will provide that officers deploying the police to deal with situations of conflict between communities, classes, castes, and political groups shall ensure that its composition, as far as possible, reflects social diversity of the area including adequate representation of weaker sections and minorities. - 77.
-The Internal Security Scheme shall, inter alia, cover the role of the police with regard to the security of any establishment or installation relating to critical infrastructure, if any located in the area. - 78.
-While preparing the Internal Security Scheme under Section 74, the police shall take into consideration the contingencies of specific law and order problems, and security requirements that may arise in such situations.

-79. The Internal Security Schemes will incorporate regularly updated and comprehensive Standard Operating Procedures for the action to be taken by the police, independently or in coordination with other concerned agencies in the period preceding, during, and in the aftermath of problems of each kind.
+In preparing the Schemes, the Director General of Police shall give special attention to likely disturbance of public order arising out of non-implementation of developmental programmes in the backward and not so easily accessible areas. - (2) The schemes will provide that officers deploying the police to deal with situations of conflict between communities, classes, castes, and political groups shall ensure that its composition, as far as possible, reflects social diversity of the area including adequate representation of weaker sections and minorities. - 111.
+The Internal Security Scheme shall, inter alia, cover the role of the police with regard to the security of any establishment or installation relating to critical infrastructure, if any located in the area. - 112.
+(1) Any organisation, while taking up any activity or programme which is otherwise unobjectionable but may have the potential for disturbing law and order may inform the police, and thereupon, the police shall take such measures as deemed necessary to deal with the situation. - (2) While preparing the Internal Security Scheme under Section 106, the police shall take into consideration the contingencies of specific law and order problems, and security requirements that may arise in such situations. - 113.
+The Internal Security Schemes will incorporate regularly updated and comprehensive Standard Operating Procedures for the action to be taken by the police, independently or in coordination with other concerned agencies in the period preceding, during, and in the aftermath of problems of each kind.

-Chapter VIII
+Chapter X